ostin-r/Binary-Search/README.md

 # Binary-Search
-Trying out my first search algorithm
+Trying out my first search algorithm.

+I tried to change the description of this repository, but I think it is stuck saying that I'm trying my first sorting algorithm.
+I'll figure out how to make those next.

 I've done some reading on the binary search algorithm to discover how similar it is to different numerical methods that I learned in engineering school.
 Instead of using mathematical functions, these sorting algorithms are concerned with more general forms of information such as strings.